 Hermine Ford (b.1939) reclaims oddly shaped forms and sophisticated color schemes from nature as well as man-made architectural structures.
 Patterned and decorative elements left as debris by crumbling ancient cities are touchstones of place and time that inform a rich vocabulary of motifs and marks that make up Ford’s work.
 On view at Salon Zürcher will be six new mixed-media drawings on paper.

 Judith Dolnick (b.
 1934) for nearly six decades has been painting light, brightly colored, nonfigurative works through seemingly random, puddles and stains, lines and shapes that at times take on clear, sometimes familiar but ultimately abstract pictorial configurations.
 Visually sophisticated, she has been a contemporary answer to Paul Gauguin and Raoul Dufy.
 On view at the Salon Zürcher will be selected watercolors from the 70s.

 Joan Witek (b.1943) has used the color black for her life as an artist on canvas, paper and film.
 While ostensibly simple and easily grasped there is an ongoing language of proportion and meaning in this abstraction for her.
 Black is usually considered the absence of color: it is severe, rigorous, associated with death, or depression or repression.
 The works reflect a rhythmic and calculated approach to mark making.
-On view at Salon Zurcher will be a selection of Witek’s oil paint and transfer collages from the early 90s.
+On view at Salon Zürcher will be a selection of Witek’s oil paint and newspaper transfer collage on panel from the early 90s.